 To get the food out of your jars, leave them in the fridge or in a bit of warm – not boiling – water so that the sides can loosen.
 Most foods, other than joints of meat or poultry, can be cooked from frozen.
 Once you’ve removed the foods from the jar either gently reheat the contents on the hob or in the oven with a lid on.
 Then turn the temperature up as desired to cook fully.
 You can boil frozen pasta directly or heat it up in the microwave.

 If you’re placing your jars in the microwave, start with a lower heat or the defrost function to warm the glass gently.
 Then turn the heat up.

-What to do about Rusty Lids
+What to do about Rusty Lids?

 On occasion, you might get rusty lids, especially when using low-quality jars.
-Re-purposing shop-bought jars will definitely reduce the risk of rusty lids, or that is my experience anyway, you can get rustproof lids like this or a plastic option like this.
+Re-purposing shop-bought jars will definitely reduce the risk of rusty lids, or that is our experience anyway, you can get rustproof lids like this or a plastic option like this.